Increasingly, business processes demand that more information be shared across many tasks and many applications....

 Application integration also continues to change because other aspects of application development evolve.
 Agile operations have created a need for a new set of tools, and those tools are already evolving into more complicated orchestration tools to deploy and link applications and components running on pools of resources.
 These tools, as they evolve and improve, are absorbing some of the functions that were traditionally part of application integration.

-A modern view of application integration has to accommodate this reality.
-The EA-driven focus on analytics, software componentization and the cloud all affect information movement and so affect any approaches to the application integration problem.
-The tools that support these three factors are already converging with each other and it is clear that application integration will be included in the scope of more and more tools over time.
+A modern view of application integration and the modern integration architect have to accommodate this reality.
+The EA-driven focus on analytics, software componentization and the cloud all affect information movement and so affect any approaches to the application integration architecture problem.
+The tools that support these three factors are already converging with each other, and it is clear that application integration will be included in the scope of more and more tools over time.

 Convergence of trends may simplify application integration

-The happy convergence of all the major application and hosting trends may simplify integration overall by creating a single set of tools that can accommodate both the past and current trends in information flow integration and data harmonization.
-That hasn't happened yet, and in the near term the reality is that users may have to cope with all of the past and evolving challenges with as-yet-disconnected tools and practices.
+The happy convergence of all the major application and hosting trends may simplify integration and application integration architecture overall by creating a single set of tools that can accommodate both the past and current trends in information flow integration and data harmonization.
+That hasn't happened yet, and in the near term, the reality is that integration architects may have to cope with all of the past and evolving challenges with as-yet-disconnected tools and practices.

-These trends also mean that there is truly no avoiding the challenges of application integration, and that even companies who thought they'd fully addressed those challenges may find that today's IT drivers will force them to revisit them.
-An understanding of all the trends, and all the tools that address them, is critical in creating a truly unified IT environment in a future where agility and efficiency will be in even more demand than they are today.
+These trends also mean that there is truly no avoiding the challenges of application integration and that even companies and integration architects who thought they'd fully addressed those challenges may find that today's IT drivers will force them to revisit them.
+An understanding of all the trends and all the tools that address them is critical in creating a truly unified IT environment in a future where agility and efficiency will be in even more demand than they are today.

 We've multiplied the missions for application integration, which has naturally multiplied the tool choices and the distinct issue and problem sets.
 Today, application integration is a part of all the significant technology and business shifts in IT.
-Navigating through the current period of push-and-pull issue influence on the topic to a long-term cohesive vision of a cloud-and-component-and-mobile-worker future may be the most critical task for IT planners.
+Navigating through the current period of push-and-pull issue influence on the topic to a long-term cohesive vision of a cloud, component and mobile worker future may be the most critical task for IT planners.